krilleyeah/SpaceShooter/README.md

 ## How to play

 - Use the arrow keys to move.
-U- se the space bar to fire.
+- Hit the space bar to fire.

 The goal of the game is to destroy as many enemy ships as possible.
 Avoid collisions with enemies and laser beams.
 Collisions will